 Candidates will be required to demonstrate the turnabout in a narrow road manoeuvre by means of 3-point turns (two-forward and one-backward) or 5-point turns (three-forward and two-backward) as the case may be.
-In the course of the turnabout manoeuvre, candidates have to check traffic conditions, signal properly and the vehicle not to touch any object, e.g. the railing or kerb.
+In the course of the turnabout manoeuvre, candidates have to check traffic conditions, signal properly and ensure that the vehicle does not touch any object, e.g. the railing or kerb.
+Candidates should take note that repeated steering at rest will NOT be accepted during the turnabout in a narrow road.
+Driving Examiners will regard this as a serious mistake which may eventually lead to a failure.